bobjrsenior/SMBBMAssetBundleLoader/README.md

 | file_format_version | Always 1.
 This will be used if the configuration format is changed in the future for possible backwards compatability |
 | asset_bundles       | A dictionary of key value pairs.
 Each Key should be the name of an existing SMBBM AssetBundle (ex: "stage_smb1_bonus_st1091").
 Each value should be the relative path to your replacement bundle.
 Example: If your replacement bundle for "stage_smb1_bonus_st1091" was "UserData/AssetBundles/MyAwesomeAssets/my_custom_asset_bundle_name_1", you would put `"stage_smb1_bonus_st1091": "MyAwesomeAssets/my_custom_asset_bundle_name_1"` for one of the entries |

+## Example Configuration

-To test the mod and create an example of a larger asset pack, I created a configuration file for iswimfly's [Invisiball mod](https://gamebanana.com/mods/367723) [here](https://gist.github.com/bobjrsenior/68975daaef0737fa2e5a39289d747c60).
+To test the mod and create an example of a larger asset pack, I created a [configuration file](https://gist.github.com/bobjrsenior/68975daaef0737fa2e5a39289d747c60) for iswimfly's [Invisiball mod](https://gamebanana.com/mods/367723).

-The configuration should go in the "UserData\AssetBundles" folder.
-Then copy the "Invisiball BM" folder from Invisiball's release to "UserData\AssetBundles" as well.
-When you start the game, the mod will then patch in all of the mods custom bundles.
+1. Copy the configuration file in "UserData\AssetBundles"
+2. Copy the "Invisiball BM" folder from Invisiball's release to "UserData\AssetBundles"
+3. Start the game and it should patch in all of the Invisiball custom assets

 ## Building